What is Customer Centric Marketing?

 Educate your customers

 To educate customers, create content that is relevant to them and that helps them solve their pain points.
-The different types of content you might want to create include:
+Here are some options you could consider:

 Provide a personalized experience